-The warGames project also includes a community component supported by Chicago Art Department. warGames Collective Members Eric J. Garcia, Steve Ciampaglia and Kerry Richardson are 2018-9 Core Residency Artists (Conversation Theme) at Chicago Art Department (CAD).
-The CAD residency is supporting our collaboration with a group of teen artists from Pilsen.
-In spring 2019, we will create a series of related mini-games for the project.
-This phase will then culminate in a public video arcade event in which the teens will engage their friends and family in a discussion of military recruiting and service.
+The warGames project also included a community component supported by Chicago Art Department. warGames Collective Members Eric J. Garcia, Steve Ciampaglia and Kerry Richardson were 2018-9 Core Residency Artists (Conversation Theme) at Chicago Art Department (CAD).
+The CAD residency support our collaboration with a group of Latinx teen artists who attend Juarez Community Academy and Curie High School, and who are themselves the targets of military recruiters.
+We collaborated on a series of mini-games that look at the the consequences of serving and the US role in the global weapons economy.
+This phase culminated in a pop-up video arcade + converation event over Memorial Day weekend 2019.
+The teens engaged their friends and family in a discussion of military recruiting and service.

-The warGames Tactical Media Collective is Steve Ciampaglia, Eric J. Garcia, Kerry Richardson and Amanda Dittami; past members are Jonatan Martinez, Igraine Grey and Michael Figueroa.
+The warGames Tactical Media Collective is Steve Ciampaglia, Eric J. Garcia and Kerry Richardson.
+Amanda Dittami is the Lead Unity Developer; past members are Jonatan Martinez, Igraine Grey and Michael Figueroa.
 The project is generously supported by Propeller Fund/ThreeWalls Gallery, Chicago Art Department, the School of the Art Institute of Chicago, the Shapiro Center for Collaboration and Research at SAIC, and Northern Illinois University.